-For information about the maximum length of SCSI cable between the terminated ends of the cable, refer to the ANSI SCSI standards.
-Adhering to these standards will help ensure that the server operates properly.
+For information about the maximum length of SCSI cable between the terminated ends of the cable, refer to the American National Standards Institute (ANSI) SCSI standards.
+Adhering to these standards will help ensure that your server operates properly.

 Setting SCSI IDs